panicmechanic/ZMD/Readme.md

 - Make monsters drop items in inventory based on a roll from inventory
 - Fix pathfinding- look at example code in library.
 - Describe item in inventory feature
+- As it is common to find multiples of the same item there needs to either be variation in those items or a degradation quality to the items
 - Noise effect/Color variation in tiles; first time map is created they should be set
 - Shift-run (if next.x,y is not_blocked() and no fighter is in fov, take next step)
 - Add click messages to see page of messages, rather than delete them,